nethrowaway/ResTest/README.md

 ### Afterthought / Room for improvement

-Using something like Guzzle to handle the http requests might have been a good idea.
+Using Guzzle to handle the http requests would have been a good idea.
 A number of http requests fail when getting used by DOMDocument, which I can only think is because it doesn't account for redirects, or the recieving server is blocking the request.

-It also may have been able to give a slightly better filesize than just looking for the Content-Length header.
+Having the full html response (from Guzzle) would have also helped determine the filesize a bit more accurately than just looking for the Content-Length header.
+At the moment there are a number of http requests not returning the Content-Length header.

 Adding in some better error reporting would also have been a nice to have feature.
 At the moment I'm just skipping over failing http requests.